Himanshuwagh/Car_Price_Prediction/README.md

 ## *Car_Price_Prediction*
- *In this project we will build a model for price prediction of Cars*
+ *In this project we will build a model predicting price of Cars*